Transcending = Much more than relaxation

 Do you have 1 hour to discover how everything can change?

 Through these links, you can find more information on what TM is and how it works and how you can learn TM.
 The first step, however, is simply to attend a free, no-obligation information seminar.
-These seminars are organized in various locations in New Zealand on a regular basis (See dates and locations of the free introduction seminars.)
+These seminars are organized in various locations in Switzerland on a regular basis (See dates and locations of the free introduction seminars.)
 During these seminars, you’ll hear in more detail how the TM technique actually works and what you can expect from it.
 You’ll receive information and answers to all your questions so you can decide whether you’d like to learn the technique.